QuantEcon/lecture-source-py/source/rst/wealth_dynamics.rst

         ψ_star = update_cross_section(wdy, ψ_0, shift_length=T)
         return qe.gini_coefficient(ψ_star), qe.lorenz_curve(ψ_star)

-Now we investigate how the Lorenz curves associated with the wealth distribution change as return to savings increase.
+Now we investigate how the Lorenz curves associated with the wealth distribution change as return to savings varies.

 The code below plots Lorenz curves for three different values of :math:`\mu_r`.